Email Frequently Asked Questions

 - Unlimited email

 Before the upgrade, Pepperdine students received 250Mb of email storage and faculty and staff received 1Gb of email space.
-After the upgrade, you will receive unlimited space for email and storage in Google Apps for Education (GAFE) through Pepperdine.
+After the upgrade, ever active member of Pepperdine received unlimited space for email and storage in G Suite through Pepperdine.

-3) Will there be any training opportunities on how to best use Google Mail and to assist during the transition?
+2) Are there training opportunities on how to best use Google Mail?

-- Yes, there will be many opportunities both in-person and online.
-Sign up for a group training session at any Southern California campus here.
+- There will be many opportunities and you can sign up for a training class at any Southern California campus.

 - Not at all.
-Your Google Apps for Education (GAFE) account and any personal Gmail accounts will be completely independent.
-When logging into Google Apps, you will need to make sure that you are logging in with your Pepperdine credentials.
+Your G Suite account and any personal Gmail accounts will be completely independent.
+When logging into G Suite, you will need to make sure that you are logging in with your Pepperdine credentials.

 5) Can I just use my personal Gmail?